DA-messaging/.github/profile/README.md

 - Check out sequencer on A and B will generate block of latest state and post it in DA layer again
 - if we check balance on account a and b has changed on DA through light client, then can say this cross chain transaction is finalized. ( Succeess )

+### Blockers

+- We tried integrating with a Celestia local devnet in different versions where we failed.
+  There were different reasons why we failed for different Celestia versions.
+- We tried integrating with a public devnet Arabica, which is based on a new rc of Celestia.
+This means we need to use the newest version of rollkit to be compatible, but we could not start the first node, because we can only start it if we have a trusted peer.
+- When calling the Celestia endpoints from our frontend, we got CORS errors.
+We tried to fix it, but the Celestia node cannot add CORS headers.
+We tried to figure out if we can change the code of the Celestia node, but we could not find the correct place.
+- Celestia has two endpoints, gateway and openRPC.
+Celestia plans to have gateway read-only and openRPC for writing and reading.
+  We tried using openRPC first but in the older versions it does not return anything and in the newest version it is failing with a claim that the JSON is misconfigured.
+Then we tried gateway nevertheless and we were able to read and write in the versions we tested.
+  But due to the other blockers, we were not able to continue with that.

 ### What blockers we faced while implmenting